webdizz/sonarqube-spellcheck/README.md

 Add word/amend custom dictionary:
 -----------------
-You can add word to custom dictionary, so next checks cannot select this word as an issue.

-1. Login to sonar with **admin rights**.
-2. Go to issue list.
-At the end of action pane click **More->Add to Dictionary**.
-3. Word will be added to dictionary.

-You also can directly edit custom dictionary in Grammar Plugin Settings:
+You can add custom dictionary in Grammar Plugin Settings:

 1. Login to sonar with **admin rights**.
 2. Go to **Settings->General Settings->Grammar->Alternative dictionary**.